CarpeNoctem/js8call_to_pushbullet/README.md

 If you're planning on running off-the-grid or just don't want to use Pushbullet, then I suggest using the built-in sound notification options within JS8Call.
 I use this with a speaker plugged into my Raspberry Pi or with a laptop, but that doesn't help when I'm not within earshot, hence this app.
 Perhaps in the future, I can add the capability for this app to play sound files.
 That way, one could run it from a remote device with network connectivity to the JS8Call device so that you can get sound notifications remotely (but without Pushbullet or the Internet).
 You could also consider using a bluetooth speaker connected to the JS8Call device.

+## Notification Limit!
+Well, since writing this app, I found out that Pushbullet allow a limited number of pushes [(500) per month](https://docs.pushbullet.com/#push-limit) for free accounts.
+Just want to let you know that up front before you get too excited.
+I'd never run close to that limit before, but this morning, I got a notification to let me know I was approaching it.
+This means you'll probably want to
+* be selective with which notification types you enable;
+* not run the app when you're in the shack / present at the keyboard / within earshot of audible notifications;
+* not leave the app running overnight while you're sleeping and not getting the notifications anyway.
+* Or you could sign up to a Pushbullet [Pro subscription (about $40USD/yr)](https://www.pushbullet.com/pro).